 - .
 International and Domestic Long Distance.
 The Company provides international long distance voice services to its customers to over 200 countries and provides domestic long distance voice services within each of the Operating Hubs.
 On a market-by-market basis, access methods required to originate a call vary according to regulatory requirements and the existing domestic telecommunications infrastructure.
 In the United States, access methods available to the Company's customers include "1+", toll-free, dedicated (private line) and prefix code access.
 In the United Kingdom, dedicated and prefix code access are used to originate calls.
 In Australia, the Company currently is a reseller of services provided by Telstra.
 Since the Company now operates its own switches in Australia, its services can also be accessed through the use of toll-free, dedicated and prefix code access.
-Upon further deregulation of the Australian long distance industry in July 1997, equal (non-code) access will be available to service providers including the Company. - .
+Pursuant to the Telecom Act, the Australian long distance industry is undergoing deregulation whereby in September 1997 equal (non-code) access is expected to be available to service providers including the Company. - .
 Private Network Services.
 For business customers, the Company designs and implements international private network services that may be used for voice, data and video applications.
 These services are provided on a turnkey basis whereby the Company installs and operates equipment necessary to provide end-to-end services at the customer's premises.
-The Company's Mexican operations consist exclusively of the provision of private network services to selected multinational corporations.
+The Company's Mexican operations consist exclusively of the provision of private network services to selected multinational corporations. - .
+Prepaid and Calling Cards.
+The Company offers prepaid and calling cards that may be used by customers for domestic and international telephone calls within and from their home country.
+Recently, the Company has introduced global prepaid and calling cards that enable customers to make telephone calls in most major countries while they are outside their home country.
+With the Company's prepaid card service, a customer purchases a card that entitles the customer to make phone calls on the card up to some monetary limit.
+The customer is provided an access number (local or toll free phone number) and personal identification number ("PIN").
+The customer dials the access number that accesses the Company's switch and an attached voice response unit.
+The unit confirms the authority of the user to use the account by requiring the PIN to be entered and confirms that a balance is available on the card.
+With the Company's calling card service, the customer selects a PIN.
+The account is then billed by Primus on a monthly basis as calls are made using the card.